jsdw/hs-hipchat-to-websocket/README.md

 The response from the chat bot is expected to include a room name and message text, which is then relayed on to hipchat.

-Bot's can be restarted at will and this program should automatically reconnect them when they reappear (so long as they are on the same address/port!).
+Bots can be restarted at will and this program should automatically reconnect them when they reappear (so long as they are on the same address/port!).
 This program however is stateless and if restarted will not remember the necessary information to continue serving existing bot installations, and so bots will need to be re-installed in hipchat in that event.